 \subsection{Category-Agnostic Pose Estimation}

-The primary goal of pose estimation is to accurately localize the semantic keypoints of objects or instances.
+The primary goal of pose estimation is to localize the semantic keypoints of objects or instances accurately.
 Traditionally, pose estimation methods have predominantly been tailored to specific categories, such as humans~\cite{alphapose, openpose, yang2021transpose}, animals~\cite{yu2021ap, yang2022apt}, or vehicles~\cite{song2019apollocar3d, reddy2018carfusion}.
-Existing research focused mainly on designing powerful convolutional neural networks~\cite{alphapose, openpose, kreiss2021openpifpaf} or transformer-based architectures~\cite{mao2021tfpose, xu2022vitpose}.
-However, these methods are limited to object categories encountered during training.
+Existing research focused mainly on designing convolutional neural networks~\cite{alphapose, openpose, kreiss2021openpifpaf} or transformer-based architectures~\cite{mao2021tfpose, xu2022vitpose}.
+However, these methods are limited to categories encountered during training.

-A relatively unexplored facet is category-agnostic pose estimation, introduced by POMNet~\cite{xu2022pose}, where the emphasis shifts towards constructing a generic representation and similarity metrics.
-This approach predicts keypoints by comparing support keypoints with query images in the embedding space, addressing the challenge of object categories not seen during training.
+A relatively unexplored area is category-agnostic pose estimation (CAPE), introduced by Xu~\etal\cite{xu2022pose}.
+This approach predicts keypoints by comparing support keypoints with query images in the embedding space, handling unseen object categories during training.
+This shifts pose estimation into few-shot learning, which utilizes prototype, meta-learning, and fine-tuning.
+ProtoNet~\cite{snell2017prototypical} learns a prototype for each class in the support data and classifies query data based on the nearest prototype.
+MAML~\cite{finn2017model} is a meta-learning-based approach that finds optimal initialization weights for rapid generalization to novel tasks with minimal fine-tuning.
+Another few-shot approach is fine-tuning~\cite{nakamura2019revisiting}, where the model is pre-trained on all base categories and fine-tuned on support images of novel categories during testing.

-POMNet~\cite{xu2022pose} employs a transformer to encode query images and support keypoints, with a regression head predicting similarity directly from the concatenation of support keypoint and query image features.
-CapeFormer~\cite{snell2017prototypical} extends the matching paradigm to a two-stage framework, rectifying unreliable matching outcomes to enhance prediction precision.
-We follow CapeFormer, enhancing their methodology with a more robust baseline.
-Moreover, we focus on the importance of geometrical structure, seamlessly integrating it into our architectural framework.
+Specifically designed for CAPE, POMNet~\cite{xu2022pose} employs a transformer to encode query images and support keypoints, with a regression head predicting similarity directly from the concatenation of support keypoint and query image features.
+CapeFormer~\cite{Shi_2023_CVPR} extends the matching paradigm to a two-stage framework, rectifying unreliable matching outcomes to enhance prediction precision.
+We first update CapeFormer, enhancing their methodology.
+Then, we focus on the importance of geometrical structure, integrating it into our model design.